-Responsibility for appropriate quality management lies with the Leadership of our Firm - the "first line of defence".
+Responsibility for appropriate quality management lies with the Leadership of our Firm.
 This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the Network's QMSE framework.